viamrobotics/micro-rdk/README.md

   - Navigate to the `Control` tab of the esp32-backed robot and copy its `Remote Address`.
   - Navigate to the `Config` tab of the robot from which you want to control the esp32-based robot, select the `Remotes` tab, and create a new remote.
-  - Set the `Address` field of the new remote to be the `Remote Address` you copied above, and add `:4545` to the end
+  - Set the `Address` field of the new remote to be the `Remote Address` you copied above.
   - Set `TLS` for the remote to `Enabled`.
 - Ensure that the controlling robot is live.
 - The esp32-backed robot should now be programmatically available in the application controlling the robot to which the esp-backed robot was added as a remote.

+### Troubleshooting

+- If you are unable to connect to the esp32-backed robot as a remote, try adding `:4545` to the end of the value set in the remotes `Address` field above.

 ## Building for QEMU
 Navigate to the root of the Mini-RDK repository, once here run `. $HOME/esp/esp-idf/export.sh` if you haven't done so already.
-You will need to comment out two lines from the file `sdkconfig.defaults`
+You will need to comment out two lines from the file `sdkconfig.defaults`:

 ``` editorconfig
 CONFIG_ESPTOOLPY_FLASHFREQ_80M=y
 CONFIG_ESPTOOLPY_FLASHMODE_QIO=y
 ```

-You can then run
+You can then run:

 ``` shell
 make sim-local
 ```

-Or if you want to connect a debugger
+Or if you want to connect a debugger:

 ``` shell
 make debug-local